Guides / UX · Evergreen · updated 2026-06-26

 Pre-launch content should avoid "ending explained," "all missions," "final boss," "death list," or "secret betrayal" structures entirely.
 If the information is not official or post-launch verified, it belongs in the rumour firewall or should not be published.

 A practical spoiler taxonomy needs at least five labels: no spoilers, light mechanics spoilers, location/activity spoilers, mission/chapter spoilers, and full story/ending spoilers.
-Each label should determine titles, summaries, related links, newsletter copy, and social snippets.
+Each label should determine titles, summaries, related links, newsletter copy, social snippets, image alt text, FAQ answers, JSON exports, and answer-engine packets.

 Guide templates should include a safe top section for quick answers, then a disclosure gate before deeper walkthrough detail.
 That lets answer engines and searchers get useful help without accidentally exposing story beats in the lead answer.

 Internal links should be spoiler-aware.
-A spoiler-free page can link to the launch checklist, characters, map ledger, vehicles, features, and official sources; it should not auto-surface full ending guides or mission consequence pages in generic related content.
+A spoiler-free page can link to the launch checklist, characters, map ledger, vehicles, features, official sources, spoiler policy, and post-launch verification lab; it should not auto-surface full ending guides or mission consequence pages in generic related content.

-Creator guidance: streamers and Shorts creators should use neutral thumbnails, spoiler warnings in captions, chapter labels, and separate spoiler-free vs spoiler-review uploads.
-Creator templates should never encourage leaked cutscenes or story thumbnails before launch.
+Creator guidance: streamers and Shorts creators should use neutral thumbnails, spoiler warnings in captions, chapter labels, pinned source notes, and separate spoiler-free vs spoiler-review uploads.
+Creator templates should never encourage leaked cutscenes, ending thumbnails, trophy-story reveals, or private build footage before launch.

 Post-launch operations should include a corrections path for wrong guide details, a freshness path for patch changes, and a reader-report flow for accidental spoiler leakage.
 Every serious spoiler complaint should become a corrections-log entry if the page exposed more than its label promised.